bediger4000/possible-palindromes/README.md

 The programming is easy,
-but the interviewer has to decide if the candidate does the right thing by counting both even and odd character counts, which probably requires an if-the-else, or if the candidate does the optimization/simplification.
+but the interviewer has to decide if the candidate does the right thing by counting both even and odd character counts, which probably requires an if-then-else, or if the candidate does the optimization/simplification.

 If you're looking for a Enterprise app Java programmer,